Sowmith-iiit/codeigniter-simple-php-captcha/readme.md

 # A simple PHP CAPTCHA script for CodeIgniter

-This is a fork of Cory LaViska's simple, HIGHLY readable PHP captcha: https://github.com/claviska/simple-php-captcha
+This is a fork of Cory LaViska's simple, highly readable PHP captcha: https://github.com/claviska/simple-php-captcha

 This is the exact same script, modified to work with the CodeIgniter PHP framework.

+Copyright 2011 Cory LaViska for A Beautiful Site, LLC. (http://abeautifulsite.net/)

+Dual licensed under the MIT / GPLv2 licenses

 ## Original Demo